 (& Top Resources)

-By list we mean to create a document or excel sheet where you list the URLs of the sites you want to share content from, and your own website.
-This allows you to continuously add to your external sources and easily get to them when looking for content to share.
-For your own content, a list allows you to keep your URLs organized, create different titles for individual URLs, and update new content.
+Create a document or excel sheet where you can keep a list of the sites you want to share content from.
+This will allow you to continuously add to your external sources and be able to easily access them when you’re looking for content to share.
+You should also make a list of your own content to keep your URLs organized and up-to-date!

 Depending on budget, consider investing in a content marketing and social media curation tool such as BundlePost.

 This platform is even better than subscribing to RSS feeds because you have a section for your outside content (where you insert those RSS feeds) and a separate section for your own content.
 Additionally, it allows you to export your content for scheduling on various social media management systems like Hootsuite.

 If you don’t have goals, you’ll have no idea whether or not your social media efforts are producing results.
 Goals keep you focused on your objective.
 Think about what your goals are.
 They might include: